NG at a glance

 How big is the effect, and does it last?

-NG manages 2.1m tons of waste per year, at a recycling and recovery rate of 96%, of which 52% is recovered as new raw materials.
-This is far above global figures of 19% recycling rate, as well as national figures of 73% total recycling and recovery rate and 33% material recovery rate.
-Through material and energy recovery, NG contributes to CO2-equivalent savings of 577k tons yearly, equivalent to 1 336k barrels of oil or taking 125k passenger vehicles off the road for a year.
+NG manages 2.5m tons of waste per year, at a recycling and recovery rate of 98%, of which 60% is recovered as new raw materials.
+Through material and energy recovery, NG contributes to CO2-equivalent savings of 552k tons yearly.

 If NG didn’t exist…